 The Chelsea Mercantile

-At 252 Seventh Avenue, this building is one of the largest residential conversions in the neighborhood.
+At 252 Seventh Avenue, this building is one of the most significant residential conversions in the neighborhood.
 Completed in 2000, the condos range from studios to four-bedroom lofts with an average of about $2,000 per square foot.
 Various amenities include a garage, roof deck, children’s playroom, and a fitness center.

 Formerly the Barbizon Hotel for Women, the structure was converted into condos in 2005.
 Situated at 140 East 63rd Street, the Upper East Side classic’s apartments range from one-bedrooms to duplex penthouses.
 Liza Minnelli and Joan Crawford lived here back in the day.
 Expect to pay about $3.2 million for a two-bedroom condo.